 Rows and columns are used to properly distinguish categories, classification, types and more when they occur in matrices, spreadsheets, etc. The usage of these words is a bit confusing for most.
 Rows are a group of cells arranged horizontally to provide uniformity.
 Columns are a group of cells aligned vertically and they run from top to bottom.
-Although the main reason of both rows and columns is to bifurcate groups, categories and so on, there is a fine line of difference between the two.
-Let us look at the differences between rows and columns given in a tabular column below.
+Although the main reason for both rows and columns is to bifurcate groups, categories and so on, there is a fine line of difference between the two.
+Let us look at the difference between rows and columns given in a tabular column below.

 |A row can be defined as an order in which objects are placed alongside or horizontally||A column can be defined as a vertical division of objects on the basis of category|

 |The arrangement runs from left to right||The arrangement runs from top to bottom|

 |The total is shown at the extreme right||The total is shown in the bottom|

 |A stub, which is the extreme left part of the table describes the row||A caption which is the topmost part of the table describes the column|